yasirusama61/Battery-Temperature-Prediction/README.md

 Overall, this LSTM-based model, along with the feature engineering techniques used, presents a reliable approach to battery temperature prediction, contributing to safer and more efficient battery management systems.

+## Usage in Real-World Applications

+This model has the potential to significantly benefit several real-world applications:

+- **Electric Vehicles**: Accurate temperature prediction can help manage thermal conditions in electric vehicle batteries, improving safety and extending battery life.
+- **Renewable Energy Storage**: In renewable energy systems, temperature monitoring is crucial for ensuring efficient energy storage and preventing overheating.
+- **Portable Electronics**: For devices with high power demands, such as laptops and mobile phones, reliable temperature prediction can prevent overheating, enhancing performance and user experience.

+By implementing this model in battery management systems, manufacturers and operators can achieve better control over battery temperature, improving both safety and operational efficiency.

 ## References

 1. **Dataset**: The dataset used in this project was provided by Philip Kollmeyer, Carlos Vidal, Mina Naguib, and Michael Skells, and was conducted at McMaster University in Hamilton, Ontario, Canada.
 This dataset, titled *LG 18650HG2 Li-ion Battery Data and Example Deep Neural Network xEV SOC Estimator Script*, includes tests performed on a brand new 3Ah LG HG2 cell in a thermal chamber with a Digatron Universal Battery Tester.